 ECON 2106 PRINCIPLES OF MICROECONOMICS.
 3 hours.
-Prerequisite: Exemption from or successful completion of READ 0099 and MATH 0099.
+Prerequisite: Completion or exemption from English and Mathematics Learning Support requirements.
 This principles of economics course is intended to introduce students to concepts that will enable them to understand and analyze structure and performance of the market economy.
 Not open to students with credit for AECO 2258.
 (This course may not be taken during the same term as ECON 2105).
 Fall, Spring and Summer.

 ECON 3101 AMERICAN ECONOMIC HISTORY.
 3 hours.
+Prerequisite: ECON 2105, ECON 2106, or AECO 2258 with a minimum grade of a C or permission of the Dean of the Stafford School of Business.
 This course explores the historical foundations of American economic growth and development from the colonial period to the present.
 Economic factors involved in institutional and structural change and the processes of growth are considered.
 Special emphasis will be placed on rural development.
 Fall.

-ECON 3300 CONTEMPORARY ECONOMIC ISSUES IN RURAL SOCIETIES.
+ECON 3300 CONTEMPORARY ECONOMIC ISSUES.
 3 hours.
+Prerequisite: ECON 2105, ECON 2106, or AECO 2258 with a minimum grade of a C or permission of the Dean of the Stafford School of Business.
 Apply basic concepts of economic decision-making to a discussion and analysis of contemporary economic issues.
 Includes supply and demand concepts, health care, unemployment, inflation, taxation, monopoly and competition in certain industries, international trade and trade agreements.
 Discuss and debate controversial and real world situations requiring the use of economics principles and concepts.
 Fall.

 ECON 4710 RURAL ECONOMIC DEVELOPMENT.
 3 hours.
+Prerequisite: ECON 2105, ECON 2106, or AECO 2258 with a minimum grade of a C or permission of the Dean of the Stafford School of Business.
 This course is intended to increase students' understanding and awareness of economic conditions of rural communities, the multitude of economic activities affecting them, and the role of government policies in influencing the growth and development of rural America.
 The course will highlight important definitions, concepts, and theories in economic development and introduce students to tools used in economic development.
 Spring.